stefanhh0/sodp/README.md

 DEVICE=lilac
 ```

-For opengapps it is required to obtain three APKs manually and provide them in the APK folder.
+For opengapps it is required to obtain several apks manually and provide them in the APK folder.
-The apks can be obtained from a pixel 10 image e.g. from coral:
+The apks can be obtained from a pixel 10 image e.g. from crosshatch:
 https://developers.google.com/android/images

-Following APKs are required:
-- `$APK/GooglePackageInstaller.apk`
-- `$APK/GooglePermissionControllerPrebuilt.apk`
-- `$APK/SetupWizardPrebuilt.apk`

-To download and extract those three APKs `extract-apks.sh` can be used.
+To download and extract those apks from the image use e.g. `extract-apks.sh` from this repository.
+The script lists also the apks that are actually required.